CSL Observatory 13 years of Cologne Digital Sanskrit Lexicon

 External reach — CDSL's scholarly footprint

 Who builds on, clones, ships, and cites the Cologne Digital Sanskrit Lexicon (CDSL) — framed as scholarly reach, not funder-facing vanity metrics (Workstream G6).
-Measured signals (stars/forks, GitHub traffic, downstream dependents) carry a URL and/or fetch date; the estimated citation tier is representative, with no completeness claim.
-Source: reports/external_reach.md, generated by scripts/external_reach.py.
+Measured signals (stars/forks, GitHub traffic, downstream dependents) carry a URL and/or fetch date; the citation tier is a systematic OpenAlex sweep whose recall bounds are stated rather than hedged.
+Source: reports/external_reach.md, generated by scripts/external_reach.py; citation method and full result set in reports/citation_sweep.md.

 Signal Value Note